 This Act shall not be interpreted to- authorize the interstate transport of a threatened or endangered species, which is prohibited under the Endangered Species Act (16 U.S.C.
 5 1538)

 Contrary to this statement, the interstate transport of species listed under the Endangered Species Act is not prohibited.
 It is only interstate sales which are prohibited without a permit.
-The bill authors are not concerned about such details; this bill is written to further extreme animal rights ideals and to limit opportunities for human-animal interactions.
+The bill authors are not concerned about such details; this bill is written to further extreme animal rights ideals and to limit opportunities for human-animal interactions in the name of ending animal abuse.
 This bill is not about animal welfare.

-The bill sponsor is democrat and co-sponsors include 22 democrats and 1 republican.
-The has not yet been heard or assigned to a committee.
+The House bill sponsor is democrat and co-sponsors include 22 democrats and 1 republican.
+H.R.2863 has been referred to the Subcommittee on Livestock and Foreign Agriculture.

 (Three sample letters and also Talking Points)